Categories

 By joining MCBK you automatically become a member of the county and national beekeeping associations described below and thereby enjoy the benefits of these organisations such as monthly newsletters, insurance cover and access to all their meetings and events.

-If you would like to join MCBK please download and complete the membership form shown here.
-Please remember to circle
+If you would like to join MCBK then please download and send your completed form to the CBKA Secretary by post to:

 Cheshire Beekeepers Association (CBKA)